odan/slim4-skeleton/README.md

-# slim-hello-world

-Slim 4 Framework - Hello, World!
+# Slim 4 Skeleton for Apache

+This is a simple web application skeleton project that uses the [Slim4 Framework](https://www.slimframework.com/):

+- [nyholm/psr7](https://github.com/nyholm/psr7) as super lightweight PSR-7 implementation

 ## Installation

 * Download and extract the ZIP file: [master.zip](https://github.com/odan/slim4-hello-world/archive/master.zip)
-* Run: `composer update --no-dev --optimize-autoloader`
+* Run: `composer update`
 * Upload all files to the webserver
 * Open the website
 * You should see a message: `Hello, World!`